 This result matches all of Broadhurst’s digits, giving good confidence that my results are correct.
 Then, as I compute higher and higher number of digits, I can compare successive files against one another to find out how many digits have converged.
 As mentioned above, my current best result (above) is 1177 digits.

-I am not yet the world’s record holder when it comes to computing – that honor belongs to Andrea Molteni who computed 10000 digits.
+I am not yet the world’s record holder when it comes to computing Andrea Molteni who computed 10000 digits.

 However, his calculation was written in C and linked to MPFR and MPI, so undoubtedly took some time and effort to write and debug.
 By taking advantage of Julia’s high-level features, I was able to write my program inside of a few hours.